Fresh Collards (Updated)

 Season with salt and ground black pepper.
 Taste.
 Add remaining 3 tablespoons of Liquid Smoke if desired.
 Mix well.
 Serve with pepper sauce (optional).
 Makes 2 bunches.

 Some collards are bitter.
 Sugar solves the problem with a slight sweetness.
 If preferred, add the sugar after cooking.
+Below is a helpful video (silent) video for your viewing pleasure.

 Copyright 2010-2017 by Beverly Davis Unlimited.